pdubz-sudo/machine-learning-kmeans-image-compression/README.md

 Programming Language: R

-The Kmeans algorith is an unsuperviesed learning algorithm that groups similar data samples together.
+The Kmeans algorithm is an unsuperviesed learning algorithm that groups similar data samples together.
 These groups can be thought of as clusters and at the center of the cluster is a centroid.
 The process to determine the cluster centroids is an iterative process that starts with random initial centroids and assigns training samples to their closest centroids and then recomputes the centroids.
-This is a powerful algorith that has many uses such as segmenting purchase history, customers, behavior, motion sensor activity types, etc.
+This is a powerful algorithm that has many uses such as segmenting purchase history, customers, behavior, motion sensor activity types, etc.

-This repository focuses on using Kmeans algorith to compress an image by clustering colors together into a limited amount of colors and reconstructing the image with those colors.
+This repository focuses on using Kmeans algorithm to compress an image by clustering colors together into a limited amount of colors and reconstructing the image with those colors.
 The process is completely unsupervised as we do not indicate any labels for the colors: only indicate how many clusters we want.
 To do this we need to know how images are structured.
 All images contain 3 colors (red, blue, and green) and each color has a value ranging from 0-255 in a 24-bit color representation.